metamesh/metamesh.org/content/english/standalone/more.md

 ### COVID-19 Notice

 Given that our [most recent report](https://drive.google.com/file/d/1yoHeapwWWiHk5_GbTDumsL5yFxURn-zN/view?usp=sharing) on the scope of the Digital Divide was conducted in 2018, we know that these metrics do NOT reflect the growing number of individuals who need Internet access because of hardships caused by COVID-19.
-Due to reduced hours, layoffs, and whole industry shutdowns, we must assume that there are more people who cannot afford residential Internet access in Pittsburgh.
-We must also consider those who do have Internet access from telecom giants, but the bandwidth of discount packages often does not support the new "work and learn from home" lifestyles.
+Due to reduced hours, layoffs, and industry shutdowns, we must assume that there are more people who cannot afford residential Internet access in Pittsburgh.
+We must also consider those who do have Internet access from telecom giants, but the bandwidth of discount packages often does not support our new work and learn from home lifestyles.

 While a more recent survey of residents without Internet access has yet to be done, we are currently working with an increasing number of community partners to serve remote workers, online students, and families in need.